mpokrass/Personality-notes/psych-356.md

 ### Islam: Surrender and Peace

 - Islam means peace or surrender, peace that one gets when surrenders will to God
 - Mecca was hub of commercial activity for surrounding areas.
-Hotbed of vice and violence as cultures came together without a moral code that work accross different groups.
+Hotbed of vice and violence as cultures came together without a moral code that work across different groups.
 - Mohammed was a trader.
 He got famous for his skill at mediating these situations.
-- Recited the Qoran, got chased out of town, came back, then Mecca became a Muslim town.
+- Recited the Quran, got chased out of town, came back, then Mecca became a Muslim town.
 - he created Harmony
 - similar to Confucianism
 - share ideals with a compassionate theme

-Mohammed revealed/purveyed how to love your neighbor.
+Mohammed revealed/purveyed how to love your neighbour.
 Islam is very specific about the rules of conduct and morality.
 Five pillars all revolve around communal connection and compassion.
 One god - Allah and Mohammed is his prophet.
 Five times a day must pray in the direction of Mecca to remind themselves that they should be doing God's will and not their own.
 Should give 2.5% of net worth every year to charity.
 Fast every year to remind what it's like to be vulnerable.
 Pilgrimage every year